-Oast houses and hopkilns are farm buildings for drying hops which are an ingredient in brewing beer.
+Oast houses and hopkilns are farm buildings for drying hops, an ingredient in brewing beer.
 They are a distinctive feature of the landscape of South East England and the West Midlands.
-This website, created by Patrick Grattan, is an illustrated history of how these buildings have developed over 450 years.
+This website, created by Patrick Grattan, is an illustrated history of how these buildings have evolved over 450 years.

-The story is aranged chronologically in 25 sections grouped in Chapters:see MENU , top left
+The story is arranged in sections grouped chronologically in Chapters: see MENU , top left

 - The Process of Hop Drying